 High Point, NC 27268

 A federal student loan, made through the William D. Ford Federal Direct Loan Program, for which eligible students and parents borrow directly from the U.S. Department of Education at participating schools.
 Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans and Direct Consolidation Loans are types of Direct Loans.
-This chart gives the annual limits of various Direct Loans:
+This chart gives the annual limits of the Direct Subsidized and Unsubsidized Loans by student type:

 Subsidized Direct loans are loans based on financial need for which the federal government pays the interest that accrues while the borrower is in an in-school, grace, or deferment status.
 Unsubsidized Direct loans are loans for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Interest on unsubsidized loans accrues from the date of disbursement and continues throughout the life of the loan.
 Repayment for these two loans begins after graduation or when the student drops below part-time.
 The student has up to 10 years to repay these loans.

-A loan made by the U.S. Department of Education to graduate or professional students and parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.
+A loan made by the U.S. Department of Education to parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.
 PLUS stands for Parent Loans for Undergraduate Students.
-They are low-interest loans for credit-worthy parents of undergraduate students or graduate students.
-For more information please visit https://studentaid.ed.gov/sa/types/loans/plus
+They are low-interest loans for credit-worthy parents of undergraduate students.
+For more information please visit studentaid.ed.gov/sa/types/loans/plus

 For Parent and Student: